gouransh1508/easyslr-assignment/README.md

 # EasySLR Assignment Submission By Gouransh Sachdeva

-# 🛠️ Project Management Tool
+# 🛠️ Task Management Tool

 A Kanban-style project management application built using the **T3 Stack** (Next.js + tRPC + Prisma + TailwindCSS), with support for email/password authentication via **NextAuth** and Supabase storage integration for profile uploads.
 Inspired by tools like Jira and Trello.